Elin-Modding-Resources/Elin.Docs/articles/3_Making a Mod - A generalist walkthrough/part_3_transplanting_enchantments.md

 Right, that's the right ingredient, the right element and no errors.
 But...

 ![NoEnchant](./Assets/uinoenc.png)
-Our crafter gun still doesn't show its enchantment...
+Our crafted gun still doesn't show its enchantment...
 But, inspecting our gun with Unity Explorer we can see that element 447 is there.
 ![inspecting gun](./Assets/ueinspect.png)

 Well that's good news, we can call our transplant a success, but that comes with bad news, we'll have to patch UI so that the enchantment shows up.
 Onto a bit of UI next.